Curtiss Wright (CW) Dividend Report

 Curtiss-Wright Corporation (CW) is a well-run, diversified engineering company operating across defense, aerospace, and energy markets.
-With a history dating back to 1929, the company has evolved into a consistent performer with strong margins, disciplined capital allocation, and a growing backlog now at $3.4 billion.
+With a history dating back to 1929, the company has evolved into a consistent performer with strong margins, disciplined capital allocation, and a growing backlog that continues to reflect robust demand across its core end markets.
 Its leadership team, led by CEO Lynn Bamford, continues to emphasize innovation, operational efficiency, and shareholder returns.

 Recent Events